 They filled a few, but not many.

-Because the all those models, this is one of the few times I'm saying I'm glad polling models were wrong.
+Because all those models, this is one of the few times I'm saying I'm glad polling models were wrong.

-That's why the media is so obnoxiously abusively corrupt.
+That's why the media is so obnoxiously, abusively corrupt.

 But anyway, as we said, if patterns hold, we have the leveling.